agera-edc/DataSpaceConnector/docs/codequality/README.md

 ## Recommendations for EDC

-### Code coverage with jacoco
+### Code coverage with jacoco and Codecov

 We recommend introducing jacoco for measuring code coverage to get metrics on the current state of EDC testing as well as its evolution over time.

+Additionally, we recommend adding a tool for visualizing code coverage statistics on PRs.
+This will raise developer awareness on an increase/decrease of coverage introduced by PRs.
+We suggest using the Codecov platform for this purpose, as it provides a detailed report including a dashboard with additional metrics like code complexity.
 See the [evaluation results](COVERAGE.md) for more details.

 ### Increase CodeQL analysis scope

 At the moment the `codeql-analysis.xml` runs a CodeQL scan with the default java pack (0.0.7 at the time of writing).
 This only executes ~44 security queries not including code quality.

 We recommend extending the scope of the queries to include code quality analysis.
 Additional suites can be found in the [CodeQL Github repository](https://github.com/github/codeql/tree/main/java/ql/src/codeql-suites).

-We suggest fixing the critical alerts in the same PR introducing the new rules.
+This would require fixing the critical alerts in the same PR introducing the new rules.
 Less critical ones can be deleted or suppressed using the [Github UI](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository#dismissing-or-deleting-alerts).

-### Visualize code coverage in PRs with Codecov

-We recommend adding a tool for visualizing code coverage statistics on PRs.
-This will raise developer awareness on an increase/decrease of coverage introduced by PRs.
-We suggest using the Codecov platform for this purpose, as it provides a detailed report including a dashboard with additional metrics like code complexity.
-See the [evaluation results](COVERAGE.md) for more details.

-### [Optional] Visualize CodeQL results in PRs with lgtm
+### Analyze value of lgtm

 A nice alternative to running CodeQL as a Github action is [LGTM](https://lgtm.com/).
 The main advantage of this option is that this platform supports review comments with CodeQL results in PRs (see [documentation](https://lgtm.com/help/lgtm/github-apps-integration)).
 CodeQL findings with the Github action are well visible within Github, but this solution could still help raise awareness of increased/decreased CodeQL findings in a PR and would possibility prevent from having to fix all available issues in one go when introducing CodeQL.
+Additionally, LGTM supports suppression annotations in Java code (@SupressWarnings), which CodeQL with the Github action does not.

 ### Incrementally increase the scope of static code analysis